xiangyi-njust/Highlight-KPE/README.md

-# Highlight-KPE: An Unsupervised Keyword Extraction Method Integrating Summary and Contribution Information from Academic Papers.
+# Highlight-KPE: An Unsupervised Keyword Extraction Method Integrating Summary and Contribution Information from Academic Papers

 ## Overview
 <b> The code and dataset for this paper: Highlight-KPE: An Unsupervised Keyword Extraction Method Integrating Summary and Contribution Information from Academic Papers.</b>